Ahket-net/docs/MD/CADET Reference Manual.md

 ## Introduction

 CADET stands for _Cryptographic Attestation Documentation and Evidence Technology_.
-It defines the basic elements and structure developed by Ahket Inc.
+It defines the basic elements and structure used by Ahket Inc to define and interact with attestations.

 We will discuss the elements of the CADER in the following sections.